 Understanding How Bitcoin Mining Works

-Immediately after bitcoin came into existence in 2009, the mining process got under way.
+Immediately after bitcoin came into existence in 2009, the mining process got underway.
 Mining is a two-way process that involves generation of new blocks and transaction confirmation.
 Miners on the bitcoin network compete to solve complex mathematical puzzles (hashing) using advanced mining hardware.
-The first person to solve a puzzle is said to have mined a new block.
-New transactions are then added to the block and become a permanent part of the bitcoin blockchain.
+The first person to solve a mystery is said to have mined a new block.
+New transactions are then added to the neighborhood and become a permanent part of the bitcoin blockchain.

 So what happens to the bitcoin network once all the coins have been mined?